yandex/deaf/README.md

 *  If you want to track user activity in application you should enable `YandexMetricaEventTracker` or provide your own `EventTracker` implementation.
 Please see [SubtitlesApplication.java](https://github.com/mobile-subtitles-android/blob/master/app/src/main/java/ru/subtitles/SubtitlesApplication.java) for more details.
 *  Now you are ready to launch project!

+Please notice, project requires the following tools have been already installed: Android SDK (API 16-23), Android Support Repository rev. 24, Android Support Library rev. 23.1, Build Tools rev. 21.1.2.

 How does it work
 ----------------
 Application architecture design based on the following principle: `Activity` > `Service` > `ContentProvider`. `Service` receives and executes user actions that sent from `Activity`/`Fragment`. `Service` also executes async writing to the database when it's needed.
 Data loads from database by using `Loader` classes that get callbacks when data identified by a given content URI changes.
 Some events send from `Service` by using broadcast messages.

 There are two services to work with different kinds of data:
-* `PhrasesService` is a service that handles additing, editing and deleting starting phrases.
+* `PhrasesService` is a service that handles adding, editing and deleting starting phrases.
 Also service dispatches events to invalidate audio samples.
 * `MessagingService` is a service that dispatches messaging and recognition events.

 Please see package [content](https://github.com/mobile-subtitles-android/blob/master/app/src/main/java/ru/subtitles/content/) for more details about working with data in the app.
 If you want to get more details about `ContentProvider` please refer to [official documentation](http://developer.android.com/intl/ru/guide/topics/providers/content-provider-basics.html).